 Beyond-Use Date vs. Expiration Date

-503A pharmacies determine BUDs in compliance with the requirements set by the United States Pharmacopeia (USP).
-BUDs are calculated based on the date of compounding, and USP Chapter <795> defines the BUD for non-sterile products as the date beyond which the non-sterile compound should not be used, and USP Chapter <797> states the BUD for sterile compounds as the time or date beyond which a sterile compound may not be administered, stored, or transported.
+503A pharmacies determine beyond-use dates in compliance with the requirements set by the United States Pharmacopeia (USP).
+Beyond-use dates are calculated based on the date of compounding, and USP Chapter <795> defines the BUD for non-sterile products as the date beyond which the non-sterile compound should not be used, and USP Chapter <797> states the BUD for sterile compounds as the time or date beyond which a sterile compound may not be administered, stored, or transported.
 BUDs are typically short, often spanning only a few days or months.

 Even in compounding pharmacies that do conduct their own testing, it is often limited to strength-over-time testing.
 With this type of analysis, unwanted chemicals that may have developed due to drug degradation, preservatives, and other substances are not separated from the active ingredient during testing, so the results are not a reliable indicator of stability.

-In place of stability testing, 503A compounding pharmacies often rely the following to establish the BUD:
+In place of stability testing, 503A compounding pharmacies often rely on the following to establish the beyond-use date:

 - Manufacturer recommendations

 - Published clinical literature